ritaturk/xenko-docs/manual/getting-started/manage-entities-in-a-scene.md

    _Snap scale to factor 1.1_

-**To snap an entity to the grid:**

-1. Select an entity.
-2. Select a gizmo.
-3. Select the Snapping tool and enter a value in the tool.
-4. Drag the entity with the gizmo tools.

-   The gizmo operation (rotate / translate / scaling) snaps as per the value that you specified.

-The next step is to animate the entities in your scene.
+The next step is to make your scene more dynamic.
 To do this, you need to use scripts.
 For information about using scripts, see [Scripting in Xenko](scripting-in-xenko.md).